cashubtc/nuts/XX.md

-The mint, Bob, is involved only at the start for the initial swap where Alice prepares the _funding token_, and at the end where each of the two parties swap their final balances into their cashu wallets.
+The mint, Bob, is involved only at the start for the initial swap where Alice prepares the _funding token_, and at the end where each of the two parties swap their final balances into their wallets.

 # Exiting and fees, and the capacity of the channel